 Equity Incentive Awards Are an Important Part of Our Compensation Philosophy.
 Our equity compensation plans are critical to our ongoing effort to build stockholder value.
 As discussed in the Compensation Discussion and Analysis section of this proxy statement, equity incentive awards are central to our compensation program.
 Our Board of Directors and its Compensation and Human Resources Committee believe that our ability to grant equity incentive awards to new and existing employees, non-employee directors and eligible consultants has helped us attract, retain and motivate world-class talent across a broad base of employees at different levels of the organization.
 Historically, we have primarily granted stock options and restricted stock unit awards because these forms of equity compensation provide a strong retention value and incentive for our employees to work to grow the business and build stockholder value, and are attractive to employees who share the entrepreneurial spirit that has made Viasat a success.
-Beginning in fiscal year 2018, our executive officers received a combination of restricted stock units and performance-based stock options as we believe the form of these awards continues to drive strong retention value while promoting further alignment with stockholder interests by motivating them to achieve superior performance results.
+Our executive officers receive a combination of restricted stock units and performance-based stock options as we believe the forms of these awards continue to drive strong retention value while promoting further alignment with stockholder interests by motivating executive officers to achieve superior performance results.

 We believe our strategy is working.
-During the last two years, our employee turnover rate, inclusive of both voluntary and involuntary turnover, has averaged 9.2%, which is much lower than the annual 22.4% employee turnover rate for companies in a similar industry as reported in the Q4 2019 Radford Turnover & Hiring Sentiment report.
+During the last two years, our employee turnover rate, inclusive of both voluntary and involuntary turnover, has averaged 12.3%, which is much lower than the annual employee turnover rate for companies in a similar industry.
 We believe employee retention is particularly important to our success due to the extended time required to design, construct and launch our advanced satellite systems.

 Also, our equity incentive program is broad-based, which has worked to build stockholder value by attracting and retaining extraordinarily talented employees.
 We believe we must continue to offer a competitive equity compensation plan in order to attract and motivate the world-class talent necessary for our continued growth and success.
-As of July 1, 2020, 47.7% of our employees held outstanding equity awards and all six of our non-employee directors held outstanding equity awards.
+As of June 8, 2022, 45.8% of our employees held outstanding equity awards and all six of our non-employee directors held outstanding equity awards.